AdobeDocs/experience-manager-learn.en/help/forms/adaptive-forms/transaction-reporting-aem-forms-article-use.md

 ---
 # Using Transaction Reporting in AEM Forms{#using-transaction-reporting-in-aem-forms}

 Transaction reporting to capture the number of Form submissions, rendering of documents using document services and rendering of interactive communications(Web and Print channels) has been introduced with AEM Forms 6.4.1.
-This capability is primarily for customers wanting to license the software based on the number of form submissions and/or documents rendered.
 This capability is currently available on AEM Forms OSGI stack only.

 ## Enabling Transaction Reporting {#enabling-transaction-reporting}